gabrielaride/gabrielaride/readme.md

 Electrical Technician and Electrical Engineering student at UERJ with a focus on Computer Systems.

 I'm passionate about Artificial Intelligence and Software Development.
-I enjoy designing efficient solutions, learning new technologies, and building projects that combine engineering and programming.
+I really enjoy architecting efficient solutions, learning new technologies, and building projects that solve engineering problems through innovation.

 ## 🛠️ Tech Stack